I wanted to be in a sorority.

-I wanted to join a sorority because I wanted to be surrounded by well rounded, goal oriented, and overall good women.
+I wanted to join a sorority because I wanted to be surrounded by well-rounded, goal-oriented, and overall good women.
 I am a strong believer that you get out of something what you put in and I was ready to put my all into a sorority.
-Turns out this is not was in store for me.
+Turns out, this is not what was in store for me.

 Formal fall recruitment, 2017

-Before parties even started all of us were told to "trust the system" or "you will end up where you belong" but let me tell you this was far from the truth.
-On day one and two I started with all eighteen sororities.
+Before parties even started, all of us were told to "trust the system" or "you will end up where you belong," but, let me tell you, this was far from the truth.
+On day one and two I started with all 18 sororities.
 On day three I was shocked to see that I had only been invited back to four sororities.
 Then on day four my worst fear happened, I was invited back to one sorority.
-Everyone is told that the first round of cuts is based only on grades, this is not true because I spoke with a girl who was also only invited back to one who made a thirty-four on her ACT and she was super nice so I do not believe for one second that the first round of cuts are made based off of grades.
+Everyone is told that the first round of cuts is based only on grades, this is not true because I spoke with a girl who was also only invited back to one who made a 34 on her ACT and she was super nice, so I do not believe for one second that the first round of cuts are made based off of grades.
 This week was by far the worst week of my life.
 I had never questioned myself until I participated in recruitment.

 The one sorority (that I got out of)

 I was only invited back to one sorority and I knew in my heart that I did not want to be a part of it.
 I accepted a bid anyway because everyone told me to "trust the system" or "it will all work out."
 This sorority was new to Auburn.
 It was incredibly unorganized and members of the sorority and other new members constantly spoke of inappropriate things that I did not want to be associated with.
 So I got out before initiation.